Lowest Common Ancestor All in One

 to dev

 .
-If these modifications conflict with the commit
+If these changes conflict with the LCA

 to master

-, you will be prompted to manually resolve the conflicts.
+commits, Git will prompt you to resolve the conflicts manually.
 The final result is that the dev

-branch is fully integrated on top of the master
+branch is fully applied on top of master

 .

-So, how does Git find the Lowest Common Ancestor of two different branches?
-This is a classic algorithm problem, and I will explain it step by step.
+How does Git find the Lowest Common Ancestor of two different branches?
+This is a classic algorithm problem, which I will explain step by step below.